amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 Video Modes:
 ------------
-Since many Amiga games only run properly at a 50Hz vertical refresh rate, make sure to have both NTSC and PAL video mode set up.
+Since many Amiga games only run properly at a 50Hz vertical refresh rate, it's important to have both NTSC and PAL video modes set up in MiSTer.ini.

-To set up 1080p output with 50/60Hz presets, add these platform overrides to MiSTer.ini.
-Depending on how well your display deals with slightly off-spec refresh frequencies and frequent mode changes you may want to experiment with setting vsync_adjust to 1 or 0.
+Another idiosyncracy with the Minimig core is viewport cropping.
+By default the full overscan area will be fed to the HDMI scaler, resulting in huge borders.
+Fear not!
+Also supplied is a minimig_vadjust.dat settings file, which contains crop settings for all the common resolutions.
+With this file copied to the /config directory, regular NTSC and PAL resolutions will be output at 216 and 270 lines respectively, thus being perfectly suited for integer scaling at a 1080p output resolution.

+To also make interlaced resolutions fill the screen, however, you still need to enable 0.5x scale mode.
+In summary, these are the recommended MiSTer.ini
+settings:

 ```
 [minimig]
 video_mode_ntsc=8
 video_mode_pal=9
+vscale_mode=2
 vsync_adjust=2
 ```

-Also supplied is a minimig_vadjust.dat settings file, which contains crop settings for the most common resolutions.
-We tried to find a good compromise between small borders (while providing decent enough overscan for most games not to cut content) and a nice scaling ratio at 1080p.
-Copy the file into "/media/fat/config".

-The menu will boot up in PAL mode and then change video modes depending on the game selected.
-So, how you configure the video system in the OSD settings doesn't matter but PAL is recommended since it will minimize the number of video mode switches at boot.
+Depending on how well your display deals with slightly off-spec refresh frequencies and frequent mode changes you may need to experiment with setting vsync_adjust to 1 or 0, instead of the ideal setting of 2.

 Save files: